Damyge/DamygeCtrl/content/about.md

 # Hi there!

 My name is Dylan Ierley aka ModExploit.
 I'm a cybersecurity student in my sophomore year.
-This website is a place for me to post blogs, tutorials, and media related to cybersecurity and information technology.
+This website is a place for me to post writeups, stories, guides, and other media related to cybersecurity and information technology.
 If you would like to get in contact me, I can be found in any of the following places:

 [Email](mailto:contactmodexploit@gmail.com)
 [Discord](https://discordapp.com/users/987613249484750861)